-If AD Bridge detects more than one Active Directory forest, it displays them on the AD Bridge Status page.
-Connect to a forest by double-clicking the forest name.
+If AD Bridge Enterprise detects more than one Active Directory forest, it displays them on the AD Bridge Enterprise Status page.
+You can connect to a forest by double-clicking the forest name.

-To connect to another domain:
+You can connect to another domain as follows: